UCAT ANZ 2023 final scores are now available

 In your report, each section of the UCAT will have a scaled score between 300-900.
 These are derived from your raw marks (the number of correct answers for each section).

 The higher the performance, the greater the score.
 The scaled scores of the first four sections (VR, DM, QR and AR) are summed to give a total cognitive section score between 1200-3600, while the Situational Judgement Test (SJT) section is scored separately.

-For higher deciles (6th-9th), a higher score was required to achieve the same percentile in 2021.
+Across all deciles, a higher score was required to achieve the same decile in 2023.
 In other words, the UCAT is becoming increasingly competitive.

 The total score will be used by medical and dental schools to decide who to interview and/or offer a place.

 The mean SJT score was 578.

 The table above can be used to work out how well you performed in the SJT section.